 Waterfalls of Shillong

 Shillong’s majestic waterfalls are akin to Scottish Highlands waterfalls.
 While wandering from place to place, one can get a glimpse of various scintillating waterfalls.
 And if you are visiting during the monsoon, these falls are flooded with water.
-Some of the most famous waterfalls amongst the tourists are Nohkalikai Falls, Nohsngithiang Falls (seven sisters waterfall), Langshiang Falls, Kynrem Falls, Elephant Falls.
+Some of the most famous waterfalls amongst the tourists are Nohkalikai Falls, Nohsngithiang Falls (seven sisters waterfall), Langshiang Falls, Kynrem Falls, and Elephant Falls.
 All these spectacular waterfalls catch the sight of every tourist visiting Shillong.

 Culture and Festivals in Shillong

 The diverse culture of Shillong keeps the spirit alive all the time.
 Shillong’s culture is a blend of three tribes, namely Garo, Khasi, and Jaintia.
-Also, the city is inhabited by the Assamese and Bengalis; therefore, rich, colourful festive vibes surround the city all the time.
+Also, the city is inhabited by the Assamese and Bengalis; therefore, rich, colorful festive vibes surround the city all the time.
 One of the remarkable things about Shillong is that people are proud of their folk culture and celebrate all native and other festivals with a lot of zeal.
 Such similarity can be found in Scottish as well, who celebrate their culture and festivals ardently.

-Both the places are paradise on Earth, and undoubtedly one can find many similarities between both to justify the name Scotland of the East.
+Both the places are paradises on Earth, and undoubtedly one can find many similarities between both to justify the name Scotland of the East.
 The hill station is a paradise, and if you want to explore the beauty of this majestic hill station, you should read further.

-Places To visit In Shillong
+Places To Visit In Shillong

 Shillong is the capital of the State Meghalaya, which is also called the abode of clouds.
 Shillong and surrounding parts could be a treat for your eyes and soul as well.
 To fill your Shillong trip with more excitement and fun, you can visit these places indeed.

 It is one of the most iconic waterfalls of Shillong.
 The reason behind the name of this waterfall is quite fascinating.
 There is a stone at the bottom of the waterfall which looks similar to an elephant.
 It is a two-tier waterfall and a fairly famous tourist spot as well.
-If you are travelling to Elephant falls, you must know it is located in the outskirts of Shillong city, around 12 km from Shillong city centre.
+If you are traveling to Elephant falls, you must know it is located in the outskirts of Shillong city, around 12 km from Shillong city center.

 Shillong View Point

-Shillong Peak or Shillong view point is one of the top tourist attractions.
+Shillong Peak or Shillong viewpoint is one of the top tourist attractions.
 It is in most of the itineraries; thus, many tourists come here to witness the panoramic view it offers.
 If you crave the heights and want to get a glimpse of the complete city, you would love this place beyond any doubt.
 The peak has an altitude of 1962 meters and has telescopes installed to give visitors a bird’s eye view.